Helen of Troy (miniseries): Plot

-During Paris' funeral, the Greeks appear to sail away, leaving the huge wooden Trojan Horse on the beach.
-It is taken into the city, but there are Greek soldiers inside the horse.
-When the town is asleep, the Greeks kill Priam and Hecuba.
-Agamemnon seats himself on Troy's throne, declaring himself emperor of the Aegean and ruler of the world.
-Agamemnon has Helen brought to him and rapes her.
+During Paris' funeral, the Greeks appear to sail away, leaving a huge wooden horse on the beach of Troy.
+The horse is taken into the city, but there are Greek soldiers inside it.
+When the city is asleep at that night, the Greeks kill both Priam and the queen Hecuba.
+Agamemnon seats himself on Troy's throne declaring himself as a dictator and ruler of the Aegean entirely, having Helen brought to him and raping her.
 The next morning, as the Greek soldiers sack the city, Clytemnestra arrives, rescuing her sister and killing her husband.

 Helen wanders through the ruined city.
-At the spot where Paris, she sees his apparition.
+At the spot where Paris died, she sees his apparition.
 She begs him to take her with him to the afterlife but he says that she must wait for her time.
 A compassionate Menelaus takes her back to Sparta, where they will reign as king and queen.
 Troy, once the richest kingdom of all, is left in ruins.